 Unintentional 9-1-1 calls

-One challenge with wireless technology is the increase in 9-1-1 calls made by mistake from cellphones in pockets and purses.
-These calls can delay help for other 9-1-1 callers in real emergencies.
+One challenge with wireless technology is the increase in 9-1-1 calls made by mistake from mobile devices in pockets and purses.
+These calls can delay help for other 9-1-1 callers experiencing real emergencies.

-- when you’re not using your cellphone, turn it off, or lock the keypad
+- when you’re not using your mobile device, turn it off, or lock the keypad

-- do not program your cellphone to automatically dial 9-1-1
+- do not program your mobile device to automatically dial 9-1-1

-- If your wireless phone is pre-programmed with the Auto-dial 9-1-1 feature turned on, turn the feature off.
+- If your mobile device is pre-programmed with the auto-dial 9-1-1 feature turned on, turn the feature off.
 Check your user manual for instructions.